Solanaceae: Economic importance

-Solanaceae and the genome
+Genomics

 Many of the species belonging to this family, among them tobacco and the tomato, are model organisms that are used for research into fundamental biological questions.
 One of the aspects of the solanaceas' genomics is an international project that is trying to understand how the same collection of genes and proteins can give rise to a group of organisms that are so morphologically and ecologically different.
 The first objective of this project was to sequence the genome of the tomato.
 In order to achieve this each of the 12 chromosomes of the tomato's haploid genome was assigned to different sequencing centres in different countries.
 So chromosomes 1 and 10 were sequenced in the United States, 3 and 11 in China, 2 in Korea, 4 in Britain, 5 in India, 7 in France, 8 in Japan, 9 in Spain and 12 in Italy.
 The sequencing of the mitochondrial genome was carried out in Argentina and the chloroplast genome was sequenced in the European Union.